"The jewel of the burning wastes, the pearl

 |Terrain||Coastal beaches and grasslands and arid sparsely forested hills surrounding the city, desert|

+Aramanda is the capital city of the Great Padashan Empire and one of the largest cities on the continent of Qeshir.
 Aramanda is said by many to be the most civilized, most beautiful, most powerful city in all the world.
 This is a city of majestic towers, gleaming domes, universities and libraries.
 The bustling harbor sees merchant ships from many distant nations and their cargos fill the great market square every month.
-Aramanda is a shining example of Padashan magic, art and science.
+Aramanda is a shining example of Padashan magic, art, science and culture.
 While much of the nation is burning sands and arid rocky badlands, the citizens of Aramanda walk among verdant gardens and bubbling fountains.

 The palace of Aramanda is a city unto itself.
 This immense palatial estate has hundreds of rooms, courtyards, bridges, balconies and gardens.
 A number of garrisons and fortresses are connected to the main palace.
 It is difficult to call the palace a mere "building".
 It is more of an architectural complex spanning an entire section of the city.
 Some 7,000 people live and work in the palace